 Gas prices have the world looking for the most fuel efficient cars out there.
 The fact is that with soaring prices the muscle cars of old have given way to fuel efficient cars with style.
 A few years ago, people were willing to sacrifice anything and everything to get more gas mileage, but that trend has changed; people are expecting safety,interior space, and horsepower to go with the gas mileage.
 The fact that the mileage of cars today surpasses that of the unsafe nonstylish cars of the past has not gone unnoticed.

-The Toyota Prius Is the Leader of the Pack
+The Leader Of the Pack

 With a combined MPG of 50, the Toyota Prius is out in front when considering pure fuel efficiency.
 The Prius is a fairly new contender in the market with the first model having been released in 2009.
 The focus has not been solely on fuel as the car boasts some of the highest safety ratings available for a new car.
 The affordable car also has a decent amount of horsepower (134 ponies) for a 4-cylinder car.
 The affordable price tag is another reason that the Prius is the vehicle of choice for the environmentally conscious.

-Luxury and Fuel Efficiency: The Lexus CT 200h
+Luxury and Fuel Efficiency

-While the Lexus does not have the same level of fuel efficiency as the Prius (40 Hwy/43 City}, it provides the level of luxury that people have come to expect from a Lexus; not to mention a person can tell all his or her friends about driving an economically friendly car and it is a Lexus.
+While the Lexus CT 200h does not have the same level of fuel efficiency as the Prius (40 Hwy/43 City}, it provides the level of luxury that people have come to expect from a Lexus; not to mention a person can tell all his or her friends about driving an economically friendly car and it is a Lexus.
 Lexus does pride itself on one thing other than luxury: Safety.
 The safety of the Lexus rivals that of the Prius and the differences are almost nonexistent.
 The price tag reflects Lexus luxury and people get what they pay for by going this route.

-Honda Civic Hybrid: Using the Brakes to Recharge the Battery
+Brake to Recharge the Battery

 The first thought that comes to mind when reading the specs on the Honda Civic is technology.
 The company has gone a long way to integrate all the most modern features known to man into this vehicle, at least the cost effective ones.
 Recharging the electric battery when the car brakes has helped push the Civic up to an impressive 40 MPG in the city and 43 MPG on the highway; this is just one of the many ground-breaking features Honda has added to their vehicle to make it one of the most fuel efficient cars on the road today and the price tag makes it very competitive.